OctopusDeploy/People/Software-Engineering.md

 ## Team Lead

 > I am trusted to autonomously lead people through complex problems with a proven record of delivering ideas from inception to their successful completion.
-> A Team Lead emcompasses all of the qualities listed in [Leadership](Leadership.md) and is usually combined with either a Senior Software Engineer or Solution Architect role.
+> A Team Lead encompasses all of the qualities listed in [Leadership](Leadership.md) and is usually combined with either a Senior Software Engineer or Solution Architect role.

 ### I am trusted to lead a team of diverse technical roles (from Architects, Engineers, Designers, and Testers) to ship shaped pitches to production